konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I found [this](https://www.tonymacx86.com/threads/compatibility-wifi-atheros-ar5b195-on-yosemite.156527/) which recommends [toledaARPT.kext](https://www.tonymacx86.com/threads/guide-airport-pcie-half-mini-v2.104850/) with [this firmware upgrade](https://github.com/RehabMan/OS-X-Atheros-3k-Firmware) to enable bluetooth, but as I said it seems to already work.

-The directions were super-confusing to me, and although I tried to get it to work by patching things in clover, I ended up just using [Kext Wizard](http://www.insanelymac.com/forum/topic/253395-kext-wizard-easy-to-use-kext-installer-and-more/) to install it on my system.
+The directions were super-confusing to me, and although I tried to get it to work by patching things in clover, I ended up using [Kext Wizard](http://www.insanelymac.com/forum/topic/253395-kext-wizard-easy-to-use-kext-installer-and-more/) to install it on my system.
+That still didn't work.

+Finally, I installed an [alternative kext](https://bitbucket.org/RehabMan/os-x-atheros-3k-firmware/downloads/) in EFI/CLOVER/kexts/Other.

 #### power management